 Lastly, your windows are going to be one of the most attention-grabbing areas of your room, so a finisher needs to be especially sure to safeguard the returns around the windows, which always seem to attract knicks, scratches and dents.
 In our example house, there’s still a good bit of work left to be done around the windows, but once we’re ready to place our corner beads, the most streamlined way to protect these returns is to simply use a single Super L Bead (or, if you’ve got especially wide window returns, Giant L Bead) for each of the return surfaces.

 Like the Fast Caps, these are installed with glue and/or staples before mudding them, and will cover the entire surface of the return they’re installed onto, taking out a few extra steps and added materials along the way.
 Check out this video to learn how these extra-large L Beads work and why they’re such handy tools to keep in your personal drywall-finishing arsenal.

 Understanding the many different elements of drywall layout may only be among the first steps in your journey to becoming a master drywall finisher, but it is a crucial one.
 We hope this roadmap will set drywalling beginners on the right path, and maybe even teach an old dog a trick or two.
-For more drywall tips and tricks — which we here at Trim-Tex publish every single week — don’t forget to sign up for our monthly e-newsletter to never miss a thing!
+For more drywall tips and tricks — which we here at Trim-Tex publish every single week — hit the button below to sign up for our monthly e-newsletter to never miss a thing!